HappyGnome/AdventOfCode2025/docs/day9.md

     1. Are all the edges either horizontal or vertical?
     2. Can the curve double back on itself?
 E.g. (0,0), (0,10), (0,5)
     3. Are edges allowed to run parallel to each other with no gap?
 E.g. (0,0), (0,10), (1,10), (1,5)
     4. Is the path [simple](https://en.wikipedia.org/wiki/Curve)?
-I.e. can it cross itslef?
+I.e. can it cross itself?

 * Assumption 1 seems reasonable, given the worked example in the question text.
 Assuming points 2-4 does not seem justified.